amertu/geospatial-poverty-prediction/README.md

 - **Machine Learning Modeling**: Developed predictive models using Python to analyze the impact of various factors on extreme poverty.
 - **Geospatial Data Integration**: Combined spatial and socio-economic data to provide a comprehensive view of poverty distribution.
-- **Data-Driven Insights**: Delivered insights to support policy-making and strategic planning for poverty reduction.
+- **Data-Driven Insights**: Delivered insights to support policymaking and strategic planning for poverty reduction.

 ## System Architecture
 ```markdown